jkomoros/boardgame/README.md

 }
 ```

+However, since we're using DefaultGameDelegate and our Phase property is `Phase` on our `gameState`,
+we don't even have to do that.
+DefaultGameDelegate's CurrentPhase() already looks for that value
+there and returns it.

 Now the core engine knows about what phase it is. `moves.Base` will consult that information it is Legal method.
 But how do we tell `moves.Base` which phases a move is legal in?

 `MoveType` and `MoveTypeConfig` have a `LegalPhases []int` field.
 If this field is zero-length (nil or a zero-length slice) that tells `moves.Base` that the move is legal in any phase.
 If it's non-zero-length, then `moves.Base` will ensure that the current phase is explicitly enumerated in LegalPhases, otherwise it will return an error.